 The reason for this is because most back or neck pain is caused by the nucleus pulposus leaking out from the inner part of the spinal disc, causing irritation and inflammation in the disc’s annulus as well as in surrounding nerves.

 The annulogram is a necessary part of the Discseel® Procedure during which a water-soluble contrast will be injected into the disc or discs.
 At the same time, Dr. Pauza utilizes a live X-ray to see the flow of the contrast and identify any annular tears within each disc.
-After this, fibrin is injected into each disc containing annular tears that have caused discs to leak, in order to seal and heal the discs.
+After this, Fibrin, an FDA-approved substance used off-label in this procedure, is injected into each disc containing annular tears that have caused discs to leak, in order to seal and heal the discs.

 Although annulograms are similar to discograms in its goal and process, this is not a standalone test, but an important part of the Discseel® Procedure.

 While discograms may be more common and well known than annulograms, it’s been shown that these tests are both detrimental to the spine and not particularly effective.
 If you suffer from back pain that has failed to be relieved by conservative treatment, the Discseel® Procedure may be the right option for you.